redpesk-common/canbus-binding/docs/2-Installation.md

 modprobe can-j1939
 ```

-If no errors are generated you have successfully install a kernel with j1939 module.
+If no errors are generated you have successfully installed a kernel with j1939 module.

 You can have a problem with header file, to check that go in the file /usr/include/linux/can.h